latelylk/On-Wiz/README.md

 The second byte `6F` is our *messageType* - This tells us which message template from the service is used.
 In this case, it's GAME message 111, or "MSG_MARK_LOCATION_RESPONSE".

 The third and fourth bytes are `5B 00` in little-endian and represent our DML message *length* (including the header bytes).
 In this case, it's 91 bytes.
 Everything else in this packet would be data for the GAME message MSG_MARK_LOCATION_RESPONSE.
-More on serices and their respective messages will be covered later under the "Game Files" section.
+More on services and their respective messages will be covered later under the "Game Files" section.

 #### Control Messages

 --Will come back here as I learn more

 ## Game Files

 By default the Wizard101 game files are installed to `C:\ProgramData\KingsIsle Entertainment\Wizard101`.
 Everything the client requires to run is stored in that installation directory.

 In the root of the installation directory there are four folders and 5 files.
 These folders are `Bin`, `Data`, `PatchClient`, and `PatchInfo`.
 The 5 files are `AppStart.dat`, `Install Log.txt`, `LocalPackagesList.txt`, `Wiz.ico`, and `Wizard101.exe`.